 Design and draft the EMI scheme rules and share option agreements

-Agree on a valuation of the EMI shares with HMRC
+Agree on a valuation of the shares underlying EMI options with HMRC

-Review any pre-existing shareholders’ agreements and articles of association agreed upon to check if any amendments are necessary, or if particular consents are required for the scheme
+Review any pre-existing shareholders’ agreements and articles of association to check if any amendments are necessary, or if particular consents are required for introducing the scheme

 Prepare board minutes and shareholder written resolutions